-- The Shephelah is the region of gradually rising hills between the coastal region and the Cis-Jordan Hills.
-Israel has two ranges of hills, the Cis-Jordan Hills and the Trans-Jordan Hills. - What land region contains most of the cities that Christ visited during His earthly ministry?
+- 1. Coastal Plain - 2.
+Shephelah - 3.
+Cis-Jordan Hills - 4.
+Jordan Valley - 5.
+Trans-Jordan Hills - What river runs north to south through Israel?
+Jordan River - What two lakes (called "seas") are found there?
+Dead Sea and the Sea of Galilee - The Shephelah is the region of gradually rising hills between the coastal region and the Cis-Jordan Hills.
+Israel has two ranges of hills, the Cis-Jordan Hills and the Trans-Jordan Hills. - What land region contains most of the cities, including Jerusalem, that Christ visited during His earthly ministry?
 Cis-Jordan Hills - The highest point in Israel is Mount Hermon, which is 9,232 feet in elevation.
 Jerusalem is 2,680 feet above sea level.
-Just 10 miles from Jerusalem is the lowest point on earth, the Dead Sea, which is 1,300 feet below sea level.
+Just 10 miles from Jerusalem is the lowest piece of land on Earth, the shore of the Dead Sea, which is 1,300 feet below sea level.